PawelGozdz/python-for-node-developers/README.md

 # Course info

+### Info

+### Goals
+Course is designed to make TS developer grasp an idea of a new language and start working asap.

 Lectures are using markdown with some additional plugins for `Obsidian` ("dataview") in case if we decide to link files one to the other.

 ## Python-for-Node-developers course Sections